Last updated on October 1st, 2021

 - Location Independence: You can start a company where you will be working entirely online.
 This means you can now work from any location.
 How about working while laying on your favorite beach on a sunny day?

 - EU Company: Nowadays, everyone wants to enter the European market.
-Get your Estonian e-residency and consider your work half done as you can soon establish your own EU company there without appointing a local director.
+Get your e-residency of Estonia and consider your work half done as you can soon establish your own EU company there without appointing a local director.
 Besides, you can register and accept payments through online platforms.
 Also, they use blockchain technology to protect sensitive data to ensure security.

 - Grow Your Business Remotely: Now that you are an e-resident, you can use your ID card to sign, encrypt, and send documents digitally.
 Furthermore, you can access the EU Single Market to improve your business efficiency.

 - Become a Part of the Global Community: There are e-residents from nearly 170 countries, and with your Estonia e-citizenship, you can be a part of this global network.
 It’s the best way to seek inspiration and discover new ways for business growth.